Innovation

 • 1 emergency generator;

-• Inverters, control system and remote monitoring;
+• Inverters, control system and monitoring by remote means.